benjaminion/upgrading-ethereum-book/src/book.md

   - The [Blst](https://github.com/supranational/blst) library is the most commonly used by Eth2 client implementers.
   - The [noble-bls12-381](https://github.com/paulmillr/noble-bls12-381) library is better documented and may be more enjoyable if you want to try playing around with these things.

-### Randomness <!-- /part2/building_blocks/randomness* -->
+### Randomness <!-- /part2/building_blocks/randomness -->

-TODO
+TODO: Introductory stuff

+#### RANDAO takeover

-Let's say an attacker controls a proportion $r$ of the total stake (whether directly, or by bribing validators).
+Let's say an attacker controls a proportion $r$ of the total stake, whether directly or perhaps by bribing validators.
 How much can the attacker boost its influence by manipulating the RANDAO?

+##### Last proposer

-The proposers for the next epoch are determined based on the value of the RANDAO at the end of an epoch.
-So, to sucessfully manipulate the RANDAO to gain influence over the chain, the attacker must be the block proposer in the last slot of an epoch, otherwise a validator they don't control will make the last proposal and completely re-randomise the RANDAO.
+The proposers for an epoch are determined based on the value of the RANDAO at the end of the previous epoch.
+To sucessfully manipulate the RANDAO the attacker must be the block proposer in the last slot of an epoch, otherwise a validator not controlled by the attacker will make the last proposal and completely re-randomise the RANDAO.

 We'll call $p_n$ the probability that the attacker is the last proposer in epoch $n$.
 We are assuming here that all slots are full.
 If there are empty slots then the attacker needs only to have the last full slot of the epoch.
-We can account for this by modifying $r$.
-If a proportion $\alpha < 1 - r$ of slots are empty, then the probability that the attacker has the last full slot is $r' = r(1 + \alpha + \alpha^2 \dots \alpha^{31})$, since $\alpha^n$ is the probability that the last $n$ slots of an epoch are empty.
+We could account for this by modifying $r$: if a proportion $\alpha < 1 - r$ of slots are empty, then the probability that the attacker has the last full slot of an epoch is $r' = r(1 + \alpha + \alpha^2 + \dots + \alpha^{31})$, since $\alpha^k$ is the probability that the last $k$ slots of an epoch are empty.
+But we shall ignore that nicety in what follows.

-Choosing an epoch and labelling it $0$, we have $p_0 = r$: the probability of the attacker being the last proposer of the epoch is the same as its probability of being selected in any given slot, namely its proportion of stake, $r$.
+Choosing an arbitrary epoch and labelling it $0$, we have $p_0 = r$: the probability of the attacker being the last proposer of the epoch is the same as its probability of being selected in any given slot, namely its proportion of stake, $r$.

-Given that the attacker gains uts last slot, it now has a choice: it can can publish its block or withold its block.
-In both cases, the attacker knows the outcome of the RANDAO and can predict from that the proposers for the next epoch.
-Given this capability, how much more likely is it that the attacker can make itself proposer of the last block in epoch $1$?
+Once an attacker occupies the epoch's last slot it has a choice: it can publish its block or withold its block.
+In each case, the attacker can predict the effect on the RANDAO and can calculate from that the proposers for the next epoch.
+Given this capability, how likely is it that the attacker can make itself proposer of the last block in epoch $1$?

 $$
 p_1 = (1-p_0)r + p_0(1-(1-r)^2)
 $$

-The first term, $(1-p_0)r$ is the probability that the attacker would have been the last proposer of epoch $1$ without being the last proposer of epoch $0$.
+The first term, $(1-p_0)r$ is the usual probability that the attacker would have been the last proposer of epoch $1$ without having been the last proposer of epoch $0$.
 The second term is more interesting.
-It is the probability that the attacker is both the last proposer of epoch $0$, and that either of its choices makes it last proposer of epoch $1$.
-(That is, that neither of its choices make it not the last proposer of epoch $1$.)
+It is the probability that the attacker is both the last proposer of epoch $0$, and that one or other or both of its choices make it last proposer of epoch $1$.
+(That is, it is not the case that both of its choices lead to it not having the last slot of epoch $1$.)

 We can simplify this to